Michael J. Kieffer

-- Jeffery, J. V., Kieffer, M. J., & Matsuda, P. K. (in press).
+- Jeffery, J. V., Kieffer, M. J., & Matsuda, P. K. (2013).
 Examining conceptions of writing in TESOL and English education journals: Toward a more integrated framework for research addressing multilingual classrooms.
-Learning and Individual Differences.
+Learning and Individual Differences, 28, 181-192.

 - Kieffer, M. J., Biancarosa, G., & Mancilla-Martinez, J. (2013).
 Roles of morphological awareness in English reading comprehension for Spanish-speaking language minority learners: Exploring partial mediation by vocabulary and reading fluency.
 Applied Psycholinguistics, 34, 697-725.

 - Kieffer, M. J. & Box, C. D. (2013).
 Derivational morphological awareness, academic vocabulary, and reading comprehension in Spanish-speaking language minority learners and their classmates.
 Learning and Individual Differences, 24, 168-175.

 - Kieffer, M. J. & Vukovic, R. K. (2013).
 Growth in reading-related skills of language minority learners and their classmates: More evidence for early identification and intervention.
 Reading and Writing: An Interdisciplinary Journal, 26, 1159-1194

 - Kieffer, M. J., Vukovic, R. K., & Berry, D. J. (2013).
 Roles of attention shifting and inhibitory control in fourth-grade reading comprehension.
 Reading Research Quarterly, 48, 333-348.